KenKundert/inform/doc/user.rst

 plural
 """"""

-.. py:class:: plural(value, *, render_num=str, num='#', invert="!', slash='/')
+.. py:class:: plural(value, *, formatter=None, render_num=str, num='#', invert="!', slash='/')
    :noindex:

 Used with Python format strings to conditionally format a phrase depending on the number of items that *value* represents.

-The format specification has multiple sections, separated by '/'.
-The first section is always included and the remaining sections specify what should be added based on whether there is one, many, or no items.
-If there is only one section, then an 's' is appended if there are many or no items.
-If there are two sections, then the second section is appended if there are many or no items.
-If any of the sections contain a '#', it is replaced by the number of items.

 You may provide either a number (e.g. 0, 1, 2, ...) or any object that
 implements `__len__()` (e.g. list, dict, set, ...) as the value.
 In the latter case, the length of the object then decides which form to use.

+You specify a format string to control how the value is converted to a string.
+The format string can either be included in the format section of a Python string expansion or can be specified using the *formatter* argument.
+For example:

+    >>> f"{plural(17):# item}"
+    '17 items'

+    >>> items = plural(17, formatter="# item")
+    >>> str(items)
+    '17 items'

+The format string has one to four sections separated by '/' with the various section being included in the output depending on the count.

+    | ALWAYS
+    | ALWAYS/MANY
+    | ALWAYS/ONE/MANY
+    | ALWAYS/ONE/MANY/NONE

+The first section, ALWAYS, is always included, the rest are appended to ALWAYS as appropriate based on the count.
+If no other sections are given, then an 's' appended to ALWAYS except when the count is 1.
+Otherwise MANY is added if the count is two or more.
+It is also used if NONE is not given and the count is zero.
+ONE is added if available and the count is 1.
+Finally NONE is added if available and the value is zero.

 If the format string starts with a '!' it is removed and the sense of plurality is reversed (the plural form is used for one thing and the singular form is used otherwise).
+In this situation, NONE is ignored.
 This is useful when pluralizing verbs.

 Here is a typical usage::